manojgayala/POPL1/Language Manual.md

 But it is always guaranteed that the absolute value of the remainder is smaller than that of the divisor.

 ### Additive Operators:
 The addition operator + and subtraction operator - are called additive operators.
-These group left-to-right.
+These are left-associative.
 ```
 Expression + Expression
 Expression - Expression